malikchettih/api-design-guides/Functional-Design-Guide.md

 # Functional Design Guide
+Warning: This document is only copy/past notes from https://github.corp.dh.com/pages/ARPnP/api-design/ documents.

 When designing an API, pause for a second and think.
 What are the forces driving changes in my product.